 Staff are trained to ensure how to recognise and report any incident and the organisation has procedures for investigating, managing and learning lessons from any incidents that occur.

-All identifiable informationthat we hold about you in an electronic formatwill be held
+All identifiable informationthat we hold about you in an electronic formatwill be held securely and confidentially in secure hosted servers that pass stringent security standards.

 Any companies or organisations we use we may use to process your data are also legally and contractually bound to operate under the same security and confidentiality requirements.